Marvel Zombies Return

-Marvel Zombies Return is a weekly five-issue comic book limited series, published by Marvel Comics in late 2009.
+Marvel Zombies Return is a weekly five-issue American comic book limited series, published by Marvel Comics in late 2009.
 It is part of the Marvel Zombies series of comic books.

 Publication history

 Marvel Zombies Return is a weekly series of five one-shot comic books.
 Editor Bill Rosemann described how the concept came about:

 A couple months ago a few of us in the office were talking about Marvel Zombies and about where we could take the story next.
 Our head of Sales David Gabriel brought up the fact that we hadn’t seen the most famous zombies – such as Spider-Man and Wolverine – since the end of Marvel Zombies 2.
 That led me to a conversation with fright master Fred Van Lente, who quickly dreamed up the creepy question of: Just where did those flesh-eaters disappear to after they were teleported into oblivion.

 Unlike the other series, the series consists of a number of one-shots and linked by two bookend issues written by Fred Van Lente.
 As Van Lente was committed to other writing assignments, Marvel invited three authors who have written books on zombies to contribute the other issues: David Wellington (Monster Island), Jonathan Maberry (Patient Zero and Zombie CSU) and Seth Grahame-Smith (Pride and Prejudice and Zombies).